James B. Pendleton Student Research and Production Grants

 Other Requirements of Grant Recipients: Grant recipients are required to submit a one-page, double-spaced typed report on the outcome of their grant project, including a narrative of the project, outcomes, and itemized budget showing actual grant expenditures.
-The report should be submitted to Karen Wheeler, the Financial Operations Manager in the Park School of Communications Dean’s Office, by May 11, 2015.
+The report should be submitted to Karen Wheeler, the Financial Operations Manager in the Park School of Communications, by May 5, 2017.
 All reports will be kept in a file that will be available, upon request, to faculty and staff for future reference.
 Failure to submit a final report may affect eligibility for future Pendleton Student Research and Production grants.

 Acknowledgement of Grant: All projects are required to acknowledge the grant in writing within the credits of the project.
 If no credits are planned for the project, an acknowledgement must be made in writing within the project.
 The correct acknowledgement of the grant is as follows: Ithaca College Roy H. Park School of Communications James B. Pendleton Student Research and Production Grant.